neuschs/sebi-measurements/README.md

 ## tools/advantest_r3265a_picture_splash.py
 Hacky python script that will resize a picture, color it monochrome and then write it via 'GPOINT' instructions to the Advantest R3265A.

+## tools/load_calkit_hp8720a.py
+Store a calibration kit defined by the user into a HP 8720A VNA.
+Very crude asserts and nearly no error checking.
+But works with the sample file in calibration/kirkby_0776.json